JeffrinMathew/Serverless-Microservices/README.md

 The above JSON will create record Bob and the Second JSON will read the value and return Bob.

-*This was done by referring to AWS Documentation and Special help from Senior Solutions Architect CloudwithRaj*
+**This was done by referring to AWS Documentation and special help from Senior Solutions Architect CloudwithRaj**